oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-iio-dummy-events-anatomy.md

 channel.
 Remember from the channel configuration in the previous section that the first channel was defined as `IIO_VOLTAGE`, and the event associated with it has the type `IIO_EV_TYPE_THRESH`.
-Finally, we are interested only in rising(?rasing) event to update the state.
+Finally, we are interested only in rising event to update the state.
 The rest of this function follows a similar pattern.

 The `iio_simple_dummy_read_event_config()` is very simple, and just returns the value of `st->event_en`.